TaskRe-engineering/GitServerLite/README.md

 You can also use this to overwrite an existing record.
 If there is already a deploy branch record with that name, it will simply be replaced.

-You will be prompted to enter the (optional) name of an `.env` file, as well as a flag to control whether or not `docker system prune` is run after each deployment to prevent cluttering the server.
+You will be prompted to enter the (optional) name of an `.env` file.
 `.env` files allow you to use variables in your Docker Compose configuration, which generally represent different environments (e.g. production, testing, prototyping, etc.).

 For example, `.env` could represent a production environment and specifies the port `443` for a published HTTPS service, while `.env.dev` could represent a testing environment and uses the port `8443` for that same service to allow for separate testing.